 - Smoking: Smoking affects every tissue in our body, and our tendons are not spared that damage.

 - Diabetes: Either Type 1 or 2.
 Diabetes and glucose regulation issues affect our tendon architecture.
+Advanced glycation products (AGE) can crosslink with collagen.
+When AGEs crosslink with collagen the strength and stiffness of the tendon are compromised.
+In addition, AGEs will induce a low-grade chronic inflammation which increases the presence of reactive oxygen species and other inflammatory biomarkers.
+This can further compromise the tendon structure, and interfere with healing within the tendon.
 We discussed metabolic health and its effects on our muscles and joints here.

 - Gout: When you suffer from gout, the pain is caused by crystals forming in your joints or tendons.
 Those sodium urate crystals usually accumulate in our joints and can cause an intense inflammatory response.
 Gout crystals can also deposit in our tendons.
 That will weaken the tendon, and the inflammation associated with gout will bring specific white blood cells to the region which have enzymes and proteins capable of dissolving the collagen.
 This also increases the risk of tendon pain, and occasionally, tendon rupture.

 Medications associated with tendon pain in runners.

 Certain medications are associated with an increased risk of tendon or muscle pain.
 They include: